aws-samples/amazon-sagemaker-h2o-blog/h2o-gbm-algorithm-resource/README.md

 ## 🎒 Pre-requisites

  - Make sure that you have installed the [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) on your deployment machine.
- - Make sure that you have created a custom Sagemaker Training Image on Amazon ECR as in [H2O GBM Trainer](https://github.com/aws-samples/amazon-sagemaker-h2o-blog/tree/master/h2o-gbm-trainer) AWS Block.
+ - Make sure that you have created a custom Sagemaker Training Image on Amazon ECR as in [H2O GBM Trainer](https://github.com/aws-samples/amazon-sagemaker-h2o-blog/tree/master/h2o-gbm-trainer) project.
- - Make sure that you have created a custom Sagemaker Inference Image on Amazon ECR as in [H2O GBM Predictor](https://github.com/aws-samples/amazon-sagemaker-h2o-blog/tree/master/h2o-gbm-predictor) AWS Block.
+ - Make sure that you have created a custom Sagemaker Inference Image on Amazon ECR as in [H2O GBM Predictor](https://github.com/aws-samples/amazon-sagemaker-h2o-blog/tree/master/h2o-gbm-predictor) project.

 ## 🔰 Description